Home » Recipe » Desserts » Simple Chocolate Chip Cookie Cake

 Small batch chocolate frosting: 4 tablespoons softened salted butter, 1 1/2 cups powdered sugar, 1/4 cup cocoa powder, 1/4 cup cold coffee.
 In a small bowl, whip the butter until light and creamy.
 Sift the powdered sugar and cocoa powder onto the butter and mix.
 Add 2 tablespoons of cold coffee and beat until light and fluffy.
 Add additional coffee 1 tablespoon at a time until it is the desired consistency.

-• Nutritional data does not include optional frosting or decorations and is provided as a general reference only, we are not dieticians nor nutritionists.
+• Nutritional data does not include optional frosting or decorations and is provided as a general reference only.
+We are not dieticians nor nutritionists.

 Nutrition